Atlinx/netfox-boost/README.md

 ## Installation

-Download the `demo/addons/netfox` folder, and add it to your project.
+Download the `netfox` zip from the latest [GitHub action](https://github.com/Atlinx/netfox-boost/actions) or from the [Releases](https://github.com/Atlinx/netfox-boost/releases) page.
+Extract the contents and add them to the `res://addons/` directory of your project.
+If you already have netfox installed, make sure to remove the `netfox.internals` addon because its functionality is baked into the netfox-boost GDExtension.

 ## Development